 This is a relatively new concept in the Indian insurance market.
 Some insurers offer plans that can extend up to a period of three years.
 But what do they entail and what are their features?

-Before going into the details, let us understand how a standard two-wheeler policy works.
-As a rule, there are two types of two-wheeler insurance policies:
+Before going into the details, let us understand how a standard two wheeler insurance policy works.
+As a rule, there are two types of two wheeler insurance policies:

-* third-party insurance or a ‘liability only’ policy and
+* third party two wheeler insurance or a ‘liability only’ policy and

 At the outset, both policies may seem similar, but, there are differences too.
 These can be beneficial for you.